 The leather setup is a pound heavier but I can barely tell the difference.
 And, even though it’s not broken in yet, I find the leather more comfortable than the nylon.
 It’s quieter too, as it slides against the leg.
 Cost wise, the leather runs around $15 more per bag over the nylon.

-The leather nylon hybrid, on the other hand, is a little easier to work out of due to the way it’s sewn.
-And that, for me, won the day.
+The leather nylon hybrid, on the other hand, is easier to work out of due to the way the pockets are sewn.
+With my large to XL hands the more open pockets won the day.

 If you’re in the trades you know what you want in a tool belt.
 If you’re just starting out a component system is great because it can be built up or down to suit your needs.
 I like this particular set up because, as a remodeler, it gets me from frame to finish.